Rigidity of J-rotational rational maps and critical quasicircle maps: Rotation curves

-\begin{proof} Let us pick a positive constant $\delta$.
-By taking $n$ to be sufficiently small, we assume that $V$ is contained in $A_{\kappa'+\delta}$.
 Denote by $V_{-1}$ a univalent lift of $V$ under $f$ that is touching $\Hq$.
 Since $I_i$ does not contain any outer critical value of $f^i$, $V_{-1}$ touches $\Hq$ precisely along $I_{i-1}$ and so $F \circ f^{-1}$ is the identity map on $I_i$.
 By Lemma \ref{lem:poincare-nbh}, there is some constant $C>0$ depending on the dilatation of $\phi$ such that